colin-scott/colin-scott.github.io/_posts/2016-08-13-does-it-trickle-down.markdown

 [^1]: Strictly speaking, neither correlation nor lack thereof prove anything about causation.
 But most scientists probably think [Hume](https://en.wikipedia.org/wiki/Problem_of_induction) was just being pedantic.

 [^2]: The World Bank announced plans to move their [definition](https://en.wikipedia.org/wiki/Extreme_poverty#cite_note-7) of extreme poverty to $1.90 per day to recognize higher price levels in developing countries than previously estimated.

+[^3]: See Chapter 2 and 6 of Angus Deaton's "The Great Escape" for an in-depth analysis of this data.